 It’s time to think differently about your time.
 We all have pockets of time throughout the day that are going to waste.
 And I can’t be the only one who glances at Facebook for “just a minute”, only to find that 20 minutes has gone by in a flash.

 How can we put those pockets of time to better use?
+By finding ways to earn money online for free!

-How to Make Money Online Free
+How to Earn Money Online for Free

 There are many websites out there that are willing to pay you for small tasks.
 None of these websites are meant to be a full time job.
 I personally look at these websites as awesome bonuses.
-They are an easy way to make money from pockets of time that would otherwise be wasted.

 I’m not going to tell you to sit at your computer for an hour each day to complete the tasks on these sites.
 Instead, I’ll challenge you to skip one round of Angry Birds.
 Or a session of scrolling through Instagram.